logicahealth/eHMP/rdk/product/production/rdk/docs/index.md

  * **outerceptor**: middleware which runs after a request handler and before sending the response

-Currently there is one main resource server, the *VistA Exchange API Resource Server*.
+Currently there are 3 resource servers which compose together behind a load balancer to become the *VistA Exchange API Resource Server*:
+ * The fetch server, which happens to be the main resource server, primarily for authentication, fetching data, and general utility
+ * The write server, primarily for changing patient records
+ * The pick list server, specifically for fetching pick lists

 ## Running the Resource Server
-Proper deployment of RDK will generate a JSON configuration file at `config/rdk-fetch-server-config.json`.
+Proper deployment of RDK will generate a JSON configuration file for each server, for example, `config/rdk-fetch-server-config.json`.

-Once a configuration file has been generated, one of these commands may be used to start the resource server:
+Once configuration files for the servers have been generated, the servers can be started by executing the bin files:
- * `./run.sh`
  * `./bin/rdk-fetch-server.js`
+ * `./bin/rdk-write-server.js`
+ * `./bin/rdk-pick-list-server.js`

-The resource server process accepts a --config command-line argument to specify a path to a JSON configuration file.
+The resource servers accept a `--config` command-line argument to specify a path to a JSON configuration file.

 ## Development and Implementation details
  * [Contributing](contributing.md)